 6) “Pin Etiquette – Pinterest Wants To Do Good!”

 Perhaps, but I found some of the Pin Etiquette a bit puzzling, particularly these two items:

-Pinterest is a community of people.
+- Be Respectful: Pinterest is a community of people.
 We know that individual tastes are personal, but please be respectful in your comments and conversations.

 Shouldn’t “respect” start with the law and not violating the rights of others?

-Pinterest is an expression of who you are.
+- Be Authentic: Pinterest is an expression of who you are.
 We think being authentic to who you are is more important than getting lots of followers.
 Being authentic will make Pinterest a better place long-term.